The moon sighting committee saw the crescent moon this evening, marking the beginning of the month of Shawwal.

 Al Ifrani told Morocco World News that Moroccans would celebrate Eid Al Fitr on Sunday May 24, based on astronomical calculations.

-Moroccans will have observed Ramadan for 29 days again this year, abstaining from food and water from sunset to sunrise.
+Moroccans will have observed Ramadan for 29 days again this year, abstaining from food and water from sunrise to sunset.

 Ramadan in Morocco started on April 25, a day later than other Arab countries, such as Saudi Arabia, Qatar, the United Arab Emirates, Kuwait, Egypt.